vmcf-konfmi/YOLOBee/notes/README.md

 - Cut videos per frames
 - Create a small image subset (30 images max, something like every 30th frame)
 - Use [makesnes.ai](https://www.makesense.ai/) for annotations [video](https://www.loom.com/share/4d6ca48b639a4fd1a17ade04c73d935e?sid=16615971-76c9-4b12-9e96-19b169c64d53)

+#### Medium term
+- compare yolov5s, yolov5m, yolov5x
+- do the clagh augmetation
+   - retrain the network with the same dataset
+   - compare again the different yolo version
+- trace on frames the center on the bounding boxes and keep the coordinates of thoses center on a text files